PATERNITY LAW

 Initiating court proceedings is the second way one might establish paternity in Louisiana.
 The mother, father, child, or a government lawyer for Child Support Enforcement can all file paternity actions in court.

-The court will mandate genetic testing should it be requested, and everyone involved must submit to it.
+Should it be requested, the court will mandate genetic testing, and everyone involved must submit to it.
 The parties have the option of settling the matter at any moment or going to trial.
 If the case does go to trial, the court will determine whether the alleged father is in fact the legal and biological father of the child.
 If it is ruled that he is, the court will issue a definitive paternity judgment, confirming paternity and adding the father’s name to the birth certificate.

 What Happens After Paternity is Established?